amunategui/amunategui.github.io/_posts/2016-07-20-all-hacker-news.md

 and PostgreSQL storing.
 There is a good reason we’re doing it that way, just the comments take over 10 hours to download and process.
-I only have a notebook computer and I don’t want to wait that long nor is my internet connection as good as an EC2’s.
+I only have a notebook computer and I don’t want to wait that long nor is my Internet connection as good as an EC2’s.
 We can get away with a small EC2.
 We need to install PostgreSQL, a few python libraries and we’re ready to go.